natqe/hooks-for-react/README.md

 ## **Ref**
 ### **`useValueRef`**
 ---
-This hook get advantage of `useRef` hook and returns also the actual value of the reference.
+This hook utilizes the `useRef` hook and returns also the actual value of the reference.

-Returns the current value of the reference and the object reference itself.
+Returns the current value of the reference and the reference object itself.

 **Note**: You have an extra option that gives you the opportunity to pass a creator function for the initial value.